Update your contact details

 Renew your registration

-All building practitioners need to renew their registration at least every five years.
+All building practitioners need to renew their registration at least every five years to continue carrying out building work in Victoria.
 This requirement applies to companies as well as individual practitioners.

-Applications for renewal of registration must be lodged with the VBA at least three months before the expiry date.
+Applications for renewal of registration must be submitted at least three months before the expiry date.
 If you apply on time you will remain registered until the VBA makes a decision to grant or refuse your application, even if the expiry date passes.

 The same renewal application process applies for companies registered as building practitioners that wish to apply to renew their registration.